If you do not see your question answered, please ask below.

 Q. Which calculator should I use to record seller-financed payments and calculate payoff amounts?

 A. Use the Loan Payoff Calculator.
-It lets you enter each payment.
-It supports missed, skipped, and extra payments.
-It supports interest rate changes.
+You can enter each payment.
+It supports missed payments, skipped payments, extra payments, and interest rate changes.

 Q. Which calculator lets me enter irregular repayments and see the remaining balance?

 A. Use the Loan Payoff Calculator.
-Enter payments on their actual dates.
-It supports missed, skipped, and extra payments.
-It supports interest rate changes.
+Enter each payment on its actual date.
+It supports missed payments, skipped payments, extra payments, and interest rate changes.

 Q. My lender and I disagree on the amount I owe.
 Which calculator will compute the current balance?